dennishnf/project-spotmicro-ai/README.md

 ```

 **Warning:**
-- Be careful with some WiFi names or passwords, as the use of characters such as hyphens (-) or quotes (") may cause the password to be misconfigured in wpa_supplicant.conf
+Be careful with some WiFi names or passwords, as the use of characters such as hyphens (-) or quotes (") may cause the password to be misconfigured in wpa_supplicant.conf

-## Calibration of Servo Motors
+## Calibration of the servomotors

 ### Calibration of 1 servomotor via GPIO ports

 Code: ```servo1.py```

+First we evaluate the correct operation of the motors, for this we use the simple code mentioned above and the configuration shown in the figure.
+To control the servomotor we use the GPIO ports of the Raspberry Pi.

 <p align="center">
 <img src=".images-readme/servos_control_gpio.png" alt="Flowchart" width="200"/>